django/deps/draft/simplified-routing-syntax.rst

   implementation based on the regex urls.
 * Add ``path_regex``, with ``from django.conf.urls import url`` becoming a shim for it.
-* Add support for registering custom convertors, as defined in the Django settings.
+* Add support for registering custom converters, as defined in the Django settings.
 * Document the new style URL configuration.
 * Update existing URL cases in the documentation throughout.